Moscarde/PyProductivity/readme.md

 # Prerequisites 📋

-Before using the App Uptime Tracker, make sure you have the following prerequisites:
+Before using the PyProductivity, make sure you have the following prerequisites:

 - Python 3.x installed on your system.
 - The required Python libraries (pyautogui, pygetwindow) installed.
 You can install them using pip: